Corn sweetener loses its luster, and its customers

 A brawl between brewers over a Super Bowl ad last winter was not just a market-share battle between beer-making giants.
 It also offered a revealing look the reduced role corn sweeteners are playing in the food and beverage industry.
 (No paywall)

 Americans are more likely to bare their sweet tooth at the restaurant or take-out stand while controlling it at home, say two researchers who looked at the ability of dietary advice to counter the “indulgence effect.”
-As they gain knowledge about healthful diets, people buy …
+As they gain knowledge about healthful diets, people buy healthier foods at …

 The amount of land used for agriculture in Hawaii has declined 68 percent since 1980, primarily because of the end of pineapple and sugar cultivation, said the Washington Post.